Zireaelst/Qubic-ODTU-Blockchain/CCF Proposal - Qubic Marketing: CCF Funding Proposal.md

 | **Giveaway** | For Qubic collaboration potential | $1,750 |
 | **TOTAL** | | **$24,330** |

+**Note:** All expenses related to ODTU Blockchain Society (including full transportation, accommodation costs for board members and active members, and other associated costs) will be covered by the allocated $5,000 budget.

 kriptolojik (Sadık Emre Alkan's Wallet)